giulong/spectrum/README.md

 >           reason: custom-event
 > ```

+> 💡 Tip<br/>
+> Consumers send notification using templates that leverage [FreeMarker](https://freemarker.apache.org/).
+> You can do the same in your custom templates, by accessing and evaluating all the event's fields directly in the template,
+> and apply logic, if needed.

 ### Mail Consumer

 You can leverage this consumer to send email notification.
 Spectrum uses [Simple Java Mail](https://www.simplejavamail.org/),